 Since the beginning of war and strife, the masses always kept check over the victories their side won.
 They tried to count the enemy dead and counted the days until peace would return.
-Until then they focused on the big things to boost their morale; Stopping the Luftwaffe cold over the English skies, stopping the Wehrmacht from reaching Moscow.
-Little did they know how much the war had changed in a most peculiar way.
+Until then they focused on the big things to boost their morale; Stopping the Luftwaffe cold over the English skies, stopping the Heer from reaching Moscow.
+Little did they know how much the war had changed in little peculiar ways.

 Fortunately for the average Joe, William J. Donovan wasn't the same as the others who were observing the war safely in his offices in New York City.
-His attention was focused on the little things that escaped the public's eye, either because it was too small to notice, too big to spot the important, intricate detail or was flat out classified for military or morale reasons.
+His attention was focused on these little things which escaped the public's eye, either because it was too small to notice, too big to spot the important, intricate detail or was flat out classified for military or morale reasons.

 It had all started three months ago.
-The British had launched Operation Rage, a commando raid that was supposed to be a quick recon job inside the belly of the German Reich, Vienna.
+The British had launched Operation Rage; a commando raid that was supposed to be a quick recon job inside the belly of the German Reich, Vienna.
 The team did not check in.
 It was presumed they were all dead, right down to the famed leader, Jack Churchill.
-This event, in Donovan's mind, set of a change reaction of events that made the war a scarier event then most people could know.
+This failed operation, in Donovan's mind, set off a chain reaction of events that made the war a scarier event then most people could be allowed to know.

 Second, entire bomber squadrons were vanishing over the Channel and Germany.
 They would launch, nearly reach their targets, and then disappear.
 It wasn't a one hundred percent thing.
 A good seventy percent of the missions were getting through, but that number was dropping at a frightening rate.

-As resolved as the British were with their attacks on Germany, it was the secret war against the Germans.
-The Allied nations were waging that brought forth the most terror.
+As resolved as the British were with their attacks on Germany, it was the secret war against the Germans which the Allied nations were waging that brought forth the most terror.
 The combined efforts to crack each of the Enigma codes lost all of its purposes.
 One by one, the codes were being exchanged with text that was indecipherable.
 Each of the intelligence services gave it a go.
-Hell, the moment this code was initialized in the Kreigsmarine, MI5 in a moment of fear handed the codes off to the Soviets for research.
+Hell, the moment this code was initialized in the Kreigsmarine, MI5 in a moment of fear, handed the codes off to the Soviets own NKVD for research.
 There was no word yet if it helped.
 Donovan figured that the Russians would never come back to them with an answer.
 By in large, the west left Russia's collective asses twisting in the wind to a German onslaught that tore through their nation and, as spring arrived, was looking like it would resume once again.

 Regardless of the tough choice made by the English, The MI5 had good reason to fear the new enigma code reaching the German naval forces.
 French resistance groups reported an influx of U-Boats coming back to dry dock early.
 One by one, they would return, then a painting crew would come and coat the vessel in a material then 24 hours later, the U-boat was rearmed and launched back to the Atlantic.

 Every day the shipping lanes grew more and more dangerous.
-Ultimately the lifeline of the English was being cut off as these improved U-boats that could slip past sonar systems undetected and reined a renewed terror on merchant ships and the combined navies of The English, Canadians and the United States of America.
+Ultimately the lifeline of the English was being cut off as these improved U-boats that could slip past sonar systems undetected and reined a renewed terror on merchant ships and the combined navies of Great Britain, Canada and the United States of America.